sh14/oi-yamaps/Readme.md

 ## Installation

-1. Upload `oi-ya-maps` folder to the `/wp-content/plugins/` directory.
+1. Upload `oi-yamaps` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions